-The self-sealing tire isn't a run-flat tire in the sense that it can operate without air.
+A self-sealing tire isn't a run-flat tire in the sense that it can operate without air.
 Instead, it has a layer of sealant inside the tire that can maintain the air pressure in the event of a puncture.
-If you get a nail in the tire and remove it, the sealant will fill the puncture, as long as it is not larger than 5mm and is near the center of the tread and is not larger than 5 millimeters.
+If you get a nail in the tire and remove it, the sealant will fill the puncture as long as it is near the center of the tread and is not larger than 5 millimeters.

 The biggest advantage of the self-sealing tire is that it resembles a traditional tire.
-It can be mixed and matched with standard tires and the tread life is the same.
+It can be mixed and matched with standard tires, and the tread life is the same.
 The downsides are the higher cost (roughly the same premium as a run flat tire) and restricted availability.

 Make an Informed Purchase

 Run-flat tires seem to have more downsides than upsides, but many people swear by them.
-Take the time to read customer reviews and know what tires come standard on a car before making your decision.
+Take the time to read customer reviews and know what tires come standard on a car before you buy.